JPvRiel/docker-rsyslog/README.md

 ## Pre-bundled X509 test certificate and private key

-Note, a pre-bundled self-signed cert is used for test purposes.
+Note, a pre-bundled self-signed cert and ca is used for test purposes.
 It is expected in the following places:

-- key: `etc/pki/tls/private/default_self_signed.key.pem`
+- key: `/usr/local/etc/pki/test/test_syslog_server.key.pem`
-- cert: `etc/pki/tls/certs/default_self_signed.cert.pem`
+- cert: `/usr/local/etc/pki/test/test_syslog_server.cert.pem`

-The default certs are generated via `./util/self_signed_cert.sh test_syslog_server` to work for the `sut` test suite.
+The default certs are generated via `./util/certs.sh` to work for the `sut` test suite.

 To embed an internal/extra org CA, add more files to `etc/pki/ca-trust/source/anchors` and rebuild.